Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../01-3.jpeg"><img src="../01-3.sm.jpeg" alt="SMITH: No, lieutenant, your men are already dead."></a>
 </div>

 The police and agents in the film represent the parents of trans people, gatekeepers, and cisgender society in general that pushes back against any gender non-conformity in a desperate attempt to maintain the status quo.
-Through most of the movie, Trinity represents the trans community, encouraging visibility and representation so that trans eggs can find themselves.
+Through most of the movie, Trinity represents the trans community, encouraging visibility and representation so that gender questioning people can find themselves (Neo being the person who is questioning).

 In this scene, the cops/parents are saying to the agents "we've got this, we can keep our trans child from discovering who they are" and Smith is telling them "you have already failed, the child you thought you knew is gone."
 Trans kids were never their assigned gender, they are trans regardless of if they know or not, and keeping the knowledge from them will not change that.

 <div class="matrix-row lightbox">
   <a href="../02-1.jpeg"><img src="../02-1.sm.jpeg" alt="Trinity leaps into the air, the film pausing to pan around her frozen mid leap, preparing to kick a policeman."></a>